Dismal Swamp Tract of Cavalier WMA

 One tract of land totaling 758 acres found adjacent to the Great Dismal Swamp National Wildlife Refuge is made up of mixed uplands and seasonal wetlands.
 The forest varies in age adding to the diversity of species and interest.
 There are a few trails and old roads found throughout the area, which can offer access to adventurous outdoor experiences.

 Hunting on the Dismal Swamp tract is with archery tackle only.
 Firearms are not permitted here but are allowed on the 3,800 acre main tract of Cavalier WMA which is located approximately 6 miles to the southeast.
 Long bows, recurve bows, compound bows and crossbows are all permitted.
 Archery tackle may be used to take any legal species in season.

 Hunters are not required to have a lottery hunt authorization to hunt the Dismal Swamp tract.
-A quota hunt reservation is still required during the general deer firearms season on the main Cavalier tract.

 There are several canals along Highway 17 that offer an incredible trip to Lake Drummond, the heart of the Great Dismal Swamp National Wildlife Refuge.
 Please contact the U.S. Fish and Wildlife Service for further information.